apk0201/MyPractice/README.md

-# Uploading some of my practice work.
+# Uploading some of my practice work in Python.